Updated, April 2022

 Do you provide your info in alternate formats that are accessible to all members of the intended user group(s)?

 A lot of aspects to look at, eh?
-And these aren’t even the BIG question NCDDR poses as part of the Dissemination Self-Inventory.
-That question is one of the most useful for considering the many ways in which we can disseminate information.
+And these aren’t even the BIG question that is posed in the research literature: What are the many ways in which we can disseminate information?

 The BIG Question